 Due to improved conditions Athens-Clarke County has eased watering restrictions and the non-drought outdoor water use schedule is in effect.
-You may visit Athens-Clarke County Public Works for complete information regarding allowable schedules for uses of water outdoors.
-Some areas of Georgia are still in level 1 drought.
-Please refer to the Environmental Protection Division of the Georgia Department of Natural Resources for restriction in those counties.
+You may visit Athens-Clarke County Public Utilities for complete information regarding allowable schedules for uses of water outdoors.
+You may refer to the Georgia Environmental Protection Division for statewide outdoor water usage.
 Remember every drop counts.

 Do You Need a Speaker?